 Mood prediction models in bipolar disorder

-Sensors already embedded in our mobile phones have the potential to anticipate moods swings in bipolar disorder to enable more timely treatment.
-Can these prediction models for this purpose be generic, or do they need to be personalised to each patient?
+Sensors already embedded in our phones have the potential to anticipate moods swings in bipolar disorder to enable more timely treatment.
+Can these prediction models for this purpose be generic, or do they need to be personalized to each patient?